 Japanese town.
 The town's giant Sakura tree is stolen, and Luffy goes

-8. Chopperman Departs!
+to search for it. - Chopperman Departs!
 Protect the TV Station by the Shore - Continuing from the Chopperman side comic, the reindeer hero fights against Usodabada after he takes over a local TV station.

 English adaptations